 |Dug in Paras wait for the Germans|

 Of course the Lorraine Schlepper is no respecter of hard cover and with the Chateau now clearly targeted and in danger of collapse it really is time to pull out.
-Meanwhile the other German sections edge cautiously forward.
+Meanwhile the other German squads cautiously edge forward.

-German fire continues to take its toll on the support squad but they stand firm.
+German fire continues to take its toll on the Para support section, but they hold firm in their entrenchments.
 It's the inevitable building collapse that I'm getting concerned about.

 |The burning smoke marker signifies the unstable building, so we don't forget|